njsmith/posy/pybi/README.md

 - Symlinks MUST NOT be used in `.pybi`s targeting Windows, or other platforms that are missing first-class symlink support.

+- Symlinks MUST NOT be used inside the `.pybi-info` directory.
+  (Rationale: there's no need, and it makes things simpler for resolvers that need to extract info from `.pybi-info` without unpacking the whole archive.)

 - Symlink targets MUST be relative paths, and MUST be inside the pybi directory.